Nastel/tnt4j-stream-jmx/README.md

 For more information on JESL visit: http://nastel.github.io/JESL/

 # Using Stream-JMX
-It is simple: (1) run Stream-JMX as a `-javaagent` or (2) imbed Stream-JMX code into your application.
+It is simple: (1) run Stream-JMX as a `-javaagent` or (2) embed Stream-JMX code into your application.

 Running Stream-JMX as javaagent:
 ```java
 java -javaagent:tnt4j-stream-jmx.jar="*:*!30000" -Dtnt4j.config=tnt4j.properties -classpath "tnt4j-stream-jmx*.jar;lib/*" your.class.name your-args
 ```
-Imbed Stream-JMX code into your application:
+Embed Stream-JMX code into your application:
 ```java
 // obtain SamplerFactory instance
 SamplerFactory factory = DefaultSamplerFactory.getInstance();